 I don’t mind slow.
 I’ve had James training.
-James is the slowest player in the universe and I used to play no-limit with him often, years back.
+James is the slowest poker player in the universe and I used to play no-limit with him often, years back.
 A slow poker game is good for me because if I become impatient because of the slowness, I remind myself that the problem is not the slowness, the problem is my impatience, and then I am in position to go to work to fix the real problem on the spot, rather than grumble inside about a perceived problem that is really an illusion.
 So like I said, I don’t mind slow.

 The next day, while playing poker, and calmly appreciating my existence while a player waited several minutes before folding, I had an idea.

 The details and mechanics can be worked on and improved over time.
 The basic drift is like this:

 After a player makes his betting action, the next player has a set amount of time to act.
 If he does not act during that time, then that is a fold.
 His hand is dead.
 This concept will be familiar to online players.
 All I’m suggesting here is that we explore ways to go live with it.

 Imagine a small hourglass that only takes about a minute for all the sand to go through.
 When it’s my turn, the hourglass is restarted and put in front of me.
-When I make my betting action, I turn the hourglass over and sit it in front of the next player.
-If the pot is headsup, I just pass it to my opponent.
+When I make my betting action, I turn the hourglass over and sit it in front of whoever is next to act.
+If the pot is headsup, we just turn the glass over and pass it.

 I’m obviously just making this up.
 If some good rule-makers wrapped their heads around this, and we added some evolution, I think something within the spirit of this idea could work.
 Maybe we use a digital clock that all can see, with one knob on top.
 You tap on the knob and the clock goes back to zero.
 Either way, using electricity or gravity, Hourglass Poker would speed up the games, make the house more money, and give the players more of what they came for.